alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 It's important not to overdo this, but getting good at error correction can really take you quite far.
 This extends to other forms of errors as well.
-For example, sometimes I'll assume our indices were derived incorrectly, and try Caesar shifting by all values in case they're all off by one.
+For example, sometimes I'll assume our indices were derived incorrectly, and try Caesar shifting in case they're all off by one.

 #### Cheese